- Submitted by Beryl

 - Planning ahead will help to reduce the grocery bill considerably.
 Plan ahead what to buy and where to buy.

 - Preparing a Shopping list: List of things you need to buy immediately.
 While preparing the shopping list, write the list of things to buy from each shop separately.
 Also mention the quantity under each item.

-- When a food item gets finished, note it down in a dairy or on a note and keep that in a safe place in kitchen.
+- When a food item gets finished, note it down in a diary or on a note and keep that in a safe place in kitchen.
 Or you can use a white board stuck in your refrigerator.

 - Before buying, plan how much to spend on each items.
 Allocate certain amount for supermarkets, vegetable shop and meat shop and stick to that, so that you can stop your grocery bill within that limit.